ELMA RPA Standard or Enterprise edition is required.

 The Bots section contains bots that interact with the server.
 You can only work with the bots that are registered in the Orchestrator and are available for receiving tasks.

 When you connect a bot for the first time, the Orchestrator displays a notification about the new bot indicating the ID and the registration request.
 Read more about working with a bot in the "Bot" article.

-All the bots are grouped by their status: Request, Allowed, Blocked, Connected.
+All the bots are grouped by their status: Request, Allowed, Locked, Connected.

 The Request tab displays the bots waiting for the administrator permission to connect to the Orchestrator.
 If there are any bots with this status, the corresponding notification will be displayed on the Bots page.
 The counter next to the section name on the left and next to the tab name indicates the number of bots with the Request status.

 The Allowed tab displays the bots that have received the administrator permission for connecting to the Orchestrator and can receive and perform tasks